Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 I knew you were.

-I've been I've been around intelligence people that work in cybersecurity.
+I've been around intelligence people that work in cybersecurity.

 We have a deep state operative amongst us.

-Well, I have the documents.
+I have the documents.

-I'm not sure that the um FBI or the intelligence community is required in order to protect us from cybersecurity threats.
+I'm not sure that the FBI or the intelligence community is required in order to protect us from cybersecurity threats.

-And in fact, I would go so far as to say that I think that they're probably several steps behind most um proficient hackers.
+And in fact, I would go so far as to say that I think that they're probably several steps behind most proficient hackers and private defense firms are almost certainly better.

-I think I think that my biggest concern is that it gives a false sense of security.
+I think that my biggest concern is that it gives a false sense of security.

-Yeah, in truth, they ought to be.
+In truth, they ought to be.

-I mean, they ought to be taking this extremely seriously, and and I don't think they are yet.
+I mean, they ought to be taking this extremely seriously.

 Right.

-We never we never give any of these markets.
+We never give any of these markets.

-It's like every single market freaking industry, they fuck up.
+It's like every single freaking industry, they fuck up, the government steps in, and they never get any better.

 So here we go again.